-There will be NO REFUND (either full or partial) of the entry fee to any team that withdraws from the once they have been confirmed entry in the tournament, schedules have been released and/or it is seven (7) or fewer days before the tournament.
+There will be NO REFUND (either full or partial) of the entry fee to any team that withdraws once they have been confirmed entry in the tournament, schedules have been released and/or it is seven (7) or fewer days before the tournament.
+There will be a $35.00 administration fee for a team that withdraws once registration is closed, as long as they warrant a refund.

 All players are required to produce government issued identification for age verification, upon request by tournament officials.
 Failure to produce identification may result in forfeiture of any game played by the team.